SaladTechnologies/asr-api/README.md

 # asr-api
 A minimalist, performance-oriented inference server for automatic speech recognition.
-More extensive benchmarks will come soon, but for now, here's some prelimary performance numbers:
+More extensive benchmarks will come soon, but for now, here's some prelimary performance numbers.
+These numbers are for total round-trip request time, including downloading the audio file, and parsing the response.

 **RTX 3080 Ti w/ BetterTransformers**